surifirstpin/biplus_documentation/docs/User_Reports.md

 Use this link http://52.29.248.194:8081/biplus to login to Acubi.

-Enter username and password
+Enter username and password as shown below,

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTA4Nzk5MjA1XX0=
+eyJoaXN0b3J5IjpbMTIzMjQxNzcyM119
 -->